pharindoko/json-serverless/README.md

     jsonsls create-stack db.json {optional: STAGE}
     ```

+  - a stack template folder will be created that contains the deployable serverless framework solution.
+  <b>You can use the serverless cli in this stack template folder.</b>

-  When the deployment was successful you can see following output
+  - When the deployment was successful you can see following output

     <pre>
     <code>